DmitryBaranovskiy/raphael/README.markdown

 #### moveTo

-Moves drawing point to given coordinates.
+Moves the drawing point to the given coordinates.

 ##### Parameters

-1. x number
+1. x number X coordinate
-2. y number
+2. y number Y coordinate

 ##### Usage

-    var c = paper.path({stroke: "#036"}).moveTo(10, 10).lineTo(50, 50);
+    // Begins drawing the path at coordinate 10,10 var c = paper.path({stroke: "#036"}).moveTo(10, 10).lineTo(50, 50);

 #### lineTo

-Draws straight line to given coordinates.
+Draws a straight line to the given coordinates.

 ##### Parameters

-1. x number
+1. x number X coordinate
-2. y number
+2. y number Y coordinate

 ##### Usage

+    // Draws a line starting from 10,10 to 50,50
     var c = paper.path({stroke: "#036"}).moveTo(10, 10).lineTo(50, 50);

 #### cplineTo

-Draws curved line to given coordinates.
-Line will have horizontal anchors on start and on finish.
+Draws a curved line to the given coordinates.
+The line will have horizontal anchors on start and on finish.

 ##### Parameters